 Attachment A

+ORANGE COUNTY CEMETERY DISTRICT

 BANK/SAVINGS AND LOAN QUESTIONNAIRE AND CERTIFICATION

+1. Name of Firm

+2. Address

+3. Telephone No. ( )(Local) ( )(National Headquarters)

+4. Primary Representative: Manager:

+Name Name

+Title Title

+Telep hone No. ( ) Telephone No. ( )

+E-mai I E-mail

-1. Name of Firm 2.
-Address 3.
-Telephone No. ( ) ( ) (National Headquarters) 4.
-Primary Representative: Manager: NameName Title Title Telephone No. ( ) Telephone No. ( ) E-mailE-mail 5.
-What is your Community Reinvestment Act (CRA) Rating?
+5. What is your Community Reinvestment Act (CRA) Rating?

 6. What are the Total Assets of the Bank/Savings and Loan?

 7. What is the current Net Worth Ratio of your institution?

 8. What was the Net Worth Ratio for the Previous Year?

+9. What are your required Capital R atios:

+А. В. С. Core Capital Ratio

-9. What are your required Capital Ratios: A. Tangible Capital Ratio 10.
-What are your Ratings (i.e. S&P, Moody's, Thompson) 11.
-What is the date of your Fiscal Year-End?
-Has there been a year during the past three years in which the Bank/Savings and Loan did not make a profit?
-Have you read the Government Code Section 53630, et seq., pertaining to the State's rements governing the deposit of monies by Local Agencies that include districts?
-YES [ ] NO
+10. What are your Ratings (i.e. S&P, Moody's, Thompson)

+11. What is the date of your Fiscal Year-End?

+past three years in which the Bank/Savings

+12. Have you read the Government Code Section 53630, et seq., pertaining to the State's requirements governing the deposit of monies by Local Agencies that include districts? [ ] YES [ ] NO

-13. the Amounts above the FDIC insurance coverage must be collateralized as specified in Government Code.
+13. Amounts above the FDIC insurance coverage must be collateralized as specified in the Government Code.
 Where is the collateral for deposits held?

 Has there ever been a failure to fully collateralize?
-If YES, please attach explanation 14.
-What is the education level of the Primary Contact(s)?
-15. How many years of related experience does the Primary Contact(s) have?
-16. What other banking services would you be interested in providing the District?
-17. What transaction documents and reports would we receive?
-18. What information would you provide to our General Manager?
-19. Describe the precautions taken by your Bank/Savings and Loan to protect the interest of the public when dealing with government agencies as depositors or investors.
-20. Please provide any signature cards that you may require, as well as, three sets of your Contract of Deposit of Moneys pre-signed and sealed by your institution.
-21. Please provide your Wiring Instructions.
-22. Please provide your most recent certified financial statement.
+If YES, please attach explanation.

+- 14. What is the education level of the Primary Contact(s)? - 15.
+How many years of related experience does the Primary Contact(s) have? - 16.
+What other banking services would you be interested in providing the District? - 17.
+What transaction documents and reports would we receive? - 18.
+What information would you provide to our General Manager? \\\\\ - 19.
+Describe the precautions taken by your Bank/Savings and Loan to protect the interest of the public when dealing with government agencies as depositors or investors. - 20.
+Please provide any signature cards that you may require, as well as, three sets of your Contract of Deposit of Moneys pre-signed and sealed by your institution. - 21.
+Please provide your Wiring Instructions. - 22.
+Please provide your most recent certified financial statement.
 In addition, an audited financial statement must be provided within 120 days of your fiscal year-end.